Attendance Reporting on EdPotential (NZ)

 Half-day attendance data is of value because it aligns with the ministry's calculations of attendance.

-The two tables can be filtered by date.
+The tables can be filtered by date.
 Choose the period for which you would like to see aggregated attendance.

 Click on a student name or number to view that student's report.